darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 ## inspecting data channels & masks

 Press the letter C while hovering over a channel's input/output slider to view the input/output image data for that color channel.
-The center image changes to display that color channel either in graycale values or in false colors depending on the setting in [preferences > darkroom > display of individual color channels](../../../preferences-settings/darkroom.md).
+The center image changes to display that color channel either in gray-scale values or in false colors depending on the setting in [preferences > darkroom > display of individual color channels](../../../preferences-settings/darkroom.md).

 Press the letter M to see the resulting mask for that slider overlaid on the image.